1989 Temple of the Tooth attack: Account of K.G. Sisira

 Sisira was employed as a labourer of the Kandy Municipal Council at the time the incident has happened.
 At that moment, he was travelling on a bus, near the temple.
 The driver stopped the bus amid the confusion, in front of the shrine.
 Then Sisira he saw a person wearing a blue T-shirt, chasing a guard, who came running into the bus and boarded.
 Then the pursuer, who was carrying a gun, shot randomly and hit Sisira in his right leg.
 In the subsequent shooting spree, the pursuer had died.
 Sisira was taken to a hospital, where 4 bullets were removed from his leg.
 His was hospitalised for 8 months and had his leg amputated.

-2001 controversy
+Aftermath and renewed controversy

 In the run-up to the 2001 Sri Lankan parliamentary election, the issue of the responsibility of this attack surfaced again.
 The party leader Somawansa Amarasinghe and then JVP propaganda secretary Wimal Weerawansa, denied the involvement of JVP in the incident.
 The politburo of the party issued a statement denying that the attack ever took place.
 These statements were rejected by the then Diyawadana Nilame (the chief lay custodian of Temple of the Tooth), Neranjan Wijeyeratne, and Mahanayaka theros of Malwatte and Asgiriya chapters (chief Buddhist prelates of the country).
 Wijeyeratne said "There was blood-letting at the Sri Dalada Maligawa [Temple of the Tooth] as five persons were killed in the JVP attack".
 The controversy turned into a major political issue during the campaign.